-Preliminarily processed tobacco leaf is delivered from the Green Leaf Threshing plant to the British American Tobacco-Vinataba joint venture’s factory in Dong Nai Province.
-The factory is located on an area of 60,000 square meters and listed among the most modern factories of the British American Tobacco Group.
-The factory has the most modern equipment supplied by Hauni (Germany), Dickinson Legg (UK) and such breakthrough technologies as KT2 cutter (for both stems and laminas of tobacco leaf), air-curing set, air convective curing machine and the newest generation of impurities-removing Tobacco Scan II.
+Preliminarily processed tobacco leaves are delivered from the Green Leaf Threshing plant to the British American Tobacco-Vinataba joint venture’s factory in Dong Nai Province.
+The factory is located at an area of 60,000 square meters and recognized as one of the most modern factories of the British American Tobacco Group.
+The factory has the most modern equipment with trademarks of Hauni (Germany), Dickinson Legg (UK) and such breakthrough technologies as KT2 cutter (for both stems and laminas of tobacco leaf), air-curing set, air convective curing machine and the newest generation of impurities-removing Tobacco Scan II.

-When processed tobacco leaf arrives at the factory, it is checked for quality and carefully blended with other ingredients that the brand recipe may call for, such as flavouring or expanded tobacco.
+After the processed tobacco leaves are delivered to the factory, they checked for quality and carefully blended with other ingredients that the brand recipe may call for, such as flavouring or expanded tobacco.

 Sustaining various types of tobacco ingredients and blending components plays a vital role.
 Moisture content is also crucial.
-The tobacco leaf will crumble if it is too dry; it may spoil during storage due to the high moisture content.
+The tobacco leaf is crumbled if it is too dry; it may be spoiled during storage due to high moisture content.
 The blended tobacco is treated with just the right amount of steam and water to make it supple and is then cut into the form used in cigarettes.
-Excess moisture is then removed so the cut rag can be given a final blending and quality check.
+The moisture is then removed so the cut rag can be given a final blending and quality check.

 Modern and high-speed machines are used to produce filters, cigarettes and pack them into packets, 'outer' (cartons) and 'shippers' (cardboard boxes).